druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 > *Doubt is an uncomfortable condition, but certainty is a ridiculous one. - Voltaire*

-> *The only things that separate us from the animals are pointless rituals and mindless superstitions. - Latka Gravas*
+> *In my country, we believe that the only things that separate us from the animals are pointless rituals and mindless superstitions. - [Latka Gravas](https://www.youtube.com/watch?v=z2HM-9uxsq8)*

 If this isn't digressive enough, I want to talk about Feynman's [Caltech lecture on cargo cults](https://calteches.library.caltech.edu/51/2/CargoCult.htm).
 "The first principle is that you must not fool yourself—and you are the easiest person to fool."
 Also [Feynman](https://www.youtube.com/watch?v=p2xhb-SdK0g): “It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree with experiment, it's wrong.”